ibis-project/talks/kdd-2024/ibis-tutorial-KDD2024.md

 a pandas DataFrame, Python dictionary, or PyArrow Table) with existing tables in a local database and continue analysis on the join result.

-We'll touch on the Ibis deferred operator for specifying predicates in chained joins, and demonstrate read_parquet and other read_* methods for loading local data into existing databases.
+We'll explore chained joins, and demonstrate read_parquet and other read_* methods for loading local data into existing databases.
 Then we'll continue with a series of hands-on exercises, building up an analysis pipeline for some IMDB ratings data, but only operating on a 5% sample of the original dataset.
 After, we show how the same expression